SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     > remake::make()

-After a few minutes it should create a .pdf file under the MS directory.
-This should be openable with any pdf viewer or by clicking in the Ubuntu file browser.
+After a few minutes the machine should create a file named predatordiversity.pdf under the MS directory.
+The pdf file should be openable in any PDF reader or in the Ubuntu file browser.

 === See Also ===